technote-space/release-github-actions/README.md

 - published

 ## Motivation
-Release package needs all dependencies like `node_modules`, but usually they are not committed.
+Release package needs all build files and dependencies like `node_modules`, but are not usually committed.
-So if you want to release `GitHub Actions`, you have to do following steps.
+So if you want to release `GitHub Action`, you have to do following steps.
 1. Develop locally on the branch for develop
 1. Build for release
 1. Commit all source code including dependencies like `node_modules`